 - Clean and hull strawberries mash - measure exactly 2 cups.

-- Add the rhubarb and strawberries to a large heavy stockpot with the lemon juice.
+- Combine strawberries and rhubarb in a large pot with the lemon juice.

 ¼cup of sugar and mix it with the contents of the Sure-Jell.
 Sprinkle it into the fruit, mix well again and set it on the stove on high and bring to a boil, stirring constantly.

 - When it comes to a hard boil add the remaining sugar.

 - Continue stirring constantly and return it to a boil.
 Boil for exactly one minute.
 (Set a timer to make sure you get it for a full minute).